Helping Australians in need

 Sharing public health information and tools

-We believe that food safety education is key.
+We believe that food safety training and education is key.

 Helping to feed the vulnerable

 We work closely with OzHarvest, a food rescue charity that collects quality excess food from food businesses and delivers it, direct and free of charge, to hundreds of charities.